sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128218; I'm a rising junior at Harvard, where I major in Computer Science and Statistics and minor in Economics.

-&#128200; I'm interested in leveraging data to study topics at the intersection of technology, economics, and regulation.
+&#128200; My main interest lies in leveraging data to study topics at the intersection of technology, economics, and regulation.

 &#128640; I also like to keep myself involved in the start-up space.
 I'm currently sourcing and conducting industry research for Plug and Play.
 Previously, I've worked at Treasure Data and Element AI.